havok2063/standalone_jdaviz/README.md

 - Navigate to `http://localhost:5000` or wherever `npx` locally deployed the front-end.
 - The default `index.html` page is equivalent to `index_jwst.html`
 - Alternatively navigate to one of the other index files, e.g. `http://localhost:5000/index_simple`

+## Run Vue Component Example

+The Vue component example is in the `frontend` directory.
+To run the

+- cd into `frontend` subdirectory
+- run `yarn serve` to spin up a development server for front-end testing
+- or run `yarn build` for production build testing
+- In a separate terminal run the Voila Server

 ## Run Voila Server
 To set up the back-end Voila server, in a new terminal window, do the following: